 In acute and/or skilled nursing care facilities the student will have to opportunity to perform basic nursing care and procedures to a variety of adult clients.
 Clinical competencies for Fundamentals of Nursing; Geriatric Nursing and Nutrition will be accomplished.
-Lecture Hours: 0.0 Lab Hours: 0.0 Other Hours: 264.0
+Lecture Hours: o.o Lab Hours: o.o Other Hours: 264.0